 Before coming to MRBF, Elena was an organizer with the Beloved Community Center of Greensboro, which focuses on economic and social justice issues.
 There, she led several teams and campaigns, including Beloved's civic engagement and get-out-the-vote campaigns, as well as their leadership development program.

-A native of Boulder, Colorado, Elena moved to North Carolina in 2006 to attend Guilford College, where she majored in Sociology and Anthropology, and double minored in Psychology and Religious Studies.
+A native of Boulder, Colorado, Elena moved to North Carolina to attend Guilford College, where she majored in Sociology and Anthropology, and double minored in Psychology and Religious Studies.
 While in school, Elena got her start in organizing and building inclusive communities, organizing Latino/a students to gain greater support and access.
 She also organized with various non-profit organizations, including the Center for Community Change in Washington, DC.